 The California Public Employees' Pension Reform Act of 2013 ("PEPRA") established new benefit formulas, final compensation period, and contribution requirements for "new" employees (generally those first hired into a CalPERS-covered position on or after January 1, 2013).
-In accordance with Government Code Section 7522.30(b), "new members ... shall have an initial contribution rate of at least 50 percent of the normal cost rate."
+In accordance with Government Code section 7522.30(b), "new members ... shall have an initial contribution rate of at least 50% of the normal cost rate."
 The normal cost for the plan is dependent on the benefit levels, actuarial assumptions and demographics of the plan, particularly members' entry age into the plan.
-Should the total normal cost of the plan change by more than one percent from the base total normal cost established for the plan, the new member rate shall be 50 percent of the new normal cost rounded to the nearest quarter percent.
+Should the total normal cost of the plan change by more than 1% from the base total normal cost established for the plan, the new member rate shall be 50% of the new normal cost rounded to the nearest quarter percent.

-The table below shows the determination of the PEPRA member contribution rates effective July 1, 2021, based on 50 percent of the Total Normal Cost for each respective plan as of the June 30, 2019 valuation.
+The table below shows the determination of the PEPRA member contribution rates effective July 1, 2022, based on 50% of the Total Normal Cost for each respective plan as of the June 30, 2020 valuation.

-Basis for Cu urrent Rate R Rates Effective July 1, 2021 Rate Plan Identifier Benefit Group Name Total Normal Cost Member Rate Total Normal Cost Change Change Needed Member Rate 26043 Miscellaneous PEPRA Level 15.288% 7.75% 15.50% 0.212% No 7.75%
+Basis for Current Rate Rates Effective July 1, 2022 Rate Plan Identifier Benefit Group Name Total Normal Cost Member Rate Total Normal Cost Change Change Needed Member Rate 26043 Miscellaneous PEPRA Level 15.288% 7.75% 15.34% 0.052% No 7.75%